chrvadala/mqtt-dispatcher/README.md

 ## Why this library?
 The implementation for **MQTT** in Javascript is [MQTT.js](https://github.com/mqttjs/MQTT.js).
-It is able to handle MQTT messages but doesn't have a built-in message dispatcher.
+It is able to handle MQTT messages but it doesn't have a built-in message dispatcher.
 You can subscribe different topics, but all messages are handled by a single event listener `on('message', cb)`.

 This library provides a dispatch system that connects a **subscribe** operation with a specific callback.
 A callback is called only when an incoming message matches the provided pattern.